PaulDance/cargo-liner/README.md

           This enables one to manually specify when should the logs be colored or not, for example if the automatic detection is either not wished or not functional.
+The value is also passed onto calls to Cargo.

           [default: auto]
           [possible values: auto, always, never]